apostrophecms-legacy/apostrophe-editor-2/readme.md

 ## Areas with No Text

 You can also have an area that does not allow rich text items at all.
 To request this, specify `richText: false` among the options you pass to `aposArea`.
 Only widgets, such as slideshows, will be offered on the "Add Content" menu.

+## Splitting a Text

+Sometimes your users may want to add a slideshow or video in the middle of a text.
+To make this easier, we've added an optional `split` control.
+If you include this control in the `controls` array, users are able to split a text item in half at the current cursor position.
+This opens up the possibilty of moving a widget into place between the two text items.